-❖ Agencies that are scored under the President's Management Agenda (PMA) Scorecard and meet the required baseline status score(s) can apply under all three categories.
-Agencies that are not scored under the PMA Scorecard can apply only for category one award.
+Agencies that are scored under the President's Management Agenda (PMA) Scorecard and have achieved the required status score(s) can apply under all three categories.
+Agencies that are not scored under the PMA Scorecard can submit applications only for category one awards.

-Category One Award - For a specific practice, falling under one of the five exemplary.

-Governmentwide Management Initiatives, that is innovative and

-Category Two Award - For agency performance in one of the five Governmentwide under the five Governmentwide Management Initiatives.
+Category One Award - For a specific practice, falling under one of the five Governmentwide Management Initiatives, that is innovative and exemplary.
+Category Two Award - For agency performance in one of the five Governmentwide Management Initiatives.
+Category Three Award - For agency performance in integrating their management systems under the five Governmentwide Management Initiatives.